IBM-Cloud/ansible-collection-ibm/docs/ibm_is_image.rst

     (Required for new resource) Image name

+  encrypted_data_key (False, str, None)
+    A base64-encoded, encrypted representation of the key that was used to encrypt the data for this image

-  resource_group (False, str, None)
+  encryption_key (False, str, None)
-    The resource group for this image
+    The CRN of the Key Protect Root Key or Hyper Protect Crypto Service Root Key for this resource

   id (False, str, None)